Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

    $cargo concordium build

-Thich should succeed if everything is set up correctly.
+This should succeed if everything is set up correctly.
 Otherwise, compare your code with the one found here_.

 .. _here: https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/piggy-bank/part1/src/lib.rs